coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We give an overview of the scopes used in the standard library of Coq.
-For a complete list of notations in each scope, use the commands Print
+For a complete list of notations in each scope, use the commands :cmd:`Print
-Scopes or Print Scope scope.
+Scopes` or :cmd:`Print Scope`.

 ``type_scope``
   This scope includes infix * for product types and infix + for sum types.
 It